 When the vision test is done by an ophthalmologist or optometrist, that provider must fill in the date, name, telephone number, license number, and State of issue, and sign the examination form.

 Additionally, ensure that any attached specialist report includes all required examination and provider information listed on the Medical Examination Report form.

-NOTE: Vision is the only portion of the driver physical examination that can be performed and certified by a provider other than a medical examiner.

 Hearing

 The Medical Examiner completes section 4: